Khomeini’s legacy looms over Iran 30 years after death

 But after the regime fell Khomeini showed a ruthless determination to shut out those erstwhile allies as he staved off all challenges from them and supporters of the shah.

-In an August 1979 speech the ayatollah exhorted his followers to show no pity for the "enemies" of the revolution, lamenting displays of leniency.
+In an August 1979 speech the ayatollah exhorted his followers to show no pity for the “enemies” of the revolution, lamenting diplays of leniency.

 “He wanted to go all the way against Saddam Hussein and finished by accepting a peace that had no victor and no vanquished.”